 Create your own fields when the default fields do not meet your requirements.
 Magnolia fields are implemented as Vaadin components.
-Start by looking through the Vaadin sampler.
-When you find a matching field, implement it as a simple Vaadin Field in Magnolia.
-If you need a more complex field that is a composition of more than one simple field, look at the composite field or implement a Vaadin CustomField.
+Start by looking through the Vaadin sampler, where you will most probably find the required field.
+If you need a more complex field that is a composition of more than one simple field, look at the composite field or implement a Vaadin

 personaSwitcher is an example of a custom field.
 Editors can quickly switch between personas while previewing the page.